started to hoot.

+Family Matters?
 Regular reading times should be scheduled.
 Adults are faced with daily disruptions.
 A child's commitment to learning can push our focus to the big picture, allowing us to dwell on what most matters in life.

 Enough Already?
 In May 2018, AAP published A population based survey of young children with behavior problems: Are parents reading with them?, finding the answer “No” for half of children ages 2-5 years.

-Readership is rewarding.
+Reward readership?
 Activities designed around plots, characters and themes and discussions of story content are enjoyable ways for adults, grandparents and children to interact.
 Recognition need not be monetary.

 Reading Tools and Technology

+At ease?
 Children may be given too many choices and unclear instructions.
 Use of favorite alphabet toys, audio books, reading videos, reading applications, word games or speech recognition tools may hold interest.

+Everything Clicks?
 Reading tools and technology may not require specific targeting or specialization.
 A simple eraser may suffice.
 At first, reading may be a struggle.
 Over time, it may become a pleasant family pastime.

-Other Problem Causes
+Diagnose Problem Causes

+Weaves of Green?
 Common disorders include: Dyslexia, ADHD, APD or issues with vision.
 Schools and pediatricians should be consulted when children face enduring stumbling blocks over a several month period.

 Solve Reading Problems

+Yottabyte?
 Schools offer free SES.
 Help with reading, language, math and other subjects is extended to homes, hospitals and other locations.
 It is offered before or after school, on weekends and during summer breaks.

 Free Range?
 Monopolies do not profiteer from diagnosis, treatment or disabled students' needs.
 After schools or medical providers make the diagnoses, Public agencies and nonprofit groups fund advocacy and services.